dnelson86/arepo/documentation/source/parameterfile.md

 **MaxNumNgbDeviation**

-  This sets the allowed variation of the number of neighbours around the target value ``DesNumNgb``.
+  This sets the allowed variation of the number of neighbors around the target value ``DesNumNgb``.
 A larger tolerance will reduce the number of iterations. to find the correct radius.